Droslj/scRNA-seq-pancreatic-islets-P/README.md

 ## 2.2 Metabolic stress

 Figure 7 shows response to metabolic stress of cells under test in a dotplot.
 Following markers were used:<br>
- GCG -> most significant product of alpha cells<br>
+ - GCG -> most significant product of alpha cells<br>
- INS -> most significant product of beta cells<br> EHMT1, EHMT2 -> Epigenetic modulators driving the remodeling of gene regulatory network under stress<br> GHRL -> most significant product of epsilon cells.<br>
+ - INS -> most significant product of beta cells<br>
+ - EHMT1, EHMT2 -> Epigenetic modulators driving the remodeling of gene regulatory network under stress<br>
+ - GHRL -> most significant product of epsilon cells.<br>
 <br>
 ![Metabolic stress](Images/Islet_stress_response.png)

 **Figure 7: Metabolic stress response of pancreatic islets**

-This plot provided some detail, but in order to get a more detailed picture, I created separate plot of endocrine and exocrine cell families.
+This plot provided some detail, but in order to get a more detailed picture, I created separate plots for endocrine and exocrine cell families.

 ### 2.2.1 Endocrine cell response to metabolic stress